bridgecrew-perf6/plotly_deployment-31/README.md

 # Bacteria and Belly Buttons

+A screenshot of the main section of the page (the bubble chart is a bit cut off) can be found in [this image file](BellyButtonPageScreenshot.png).

 ## Deliverable 1, 2, and 3
 All deliverables were completed as stated.
 Any alterations to chart or page functionality are discussed in depth in **Deliverable 4**.